mzimmerman/multicorecsv/README.md

 [![Build Status](https://travis-ci.org/mzimmerman/multicorecsv.svg)](https://travis-ci.org/mzimmerman/multicorecsv) [![Coverage](http://gocover.io/_badge/github.com/mzimmerman/multicorecsv)](http://gocover.io/github.com/mzimmerman/multicorecsv)  [![GoReport](https://goreportcard.com/badge/mzimmerman/multicorecsv)](http://goreportcard.com/report/mzimmerman/multicorecsv)  [![GoDoc](https://godoc.org/github.com/mzimmerman/multicorecsv?status.svg)](https://godoc.org/github.com/mzimmerman/multicorecsv)  [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 # multicorecsv
-A multicore csv reader library in Go
+A multicore csv library in Go which is ~3x faster than plain encoding/csv

-## No newline support
+## No newline support on multicorecsv.Reader!
-- muticorecsv does not support CSV files with properly quoted/escaped newlines!
-If you have \n in your data fields, multicorecsv will not work for you.
+- muticorecsv does not support reading CSV files with properly quoted/escaped newlines!
+If you have \n in your source data fields, multicorecsv Read() will not work for you.

-## API Changes
+## API Changes from encoing/csv
 - multicorecsv is an *almost* drop in replacement for encoding/csv.
-There's only one new requirement -- if you aren't going to read to the end of the data (including errors, you must use the Close() method.
-Best practice is a defer r.Close() even if you plan to read (you handle errors right?!)
+There's only one new requirement, you must use the Close() method.
+Best practice is a defer (reader/writer).Close()
 ```
 func main() {
 	in := `first_name,last_name,username